madisongarccia/Blog/_posts/2024-03-20-data-curation.md

   <figcaption>Sample Job Card</figcaption>
 </figure>

 After looking at all 15 jobs on the first page, I would also like my web-scraper to be able to click to the next page if applicable, and continue gathering information from multiple pages.
-To do this, I need a pagination variable and to find the next button.
+To do this, I need both a pagination variable and to find the next button.
 Pagination refers to the navigation bar at the bottom on websites that have multiple pages you can move between.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/navigation.png)

-There should also be HTML code within the specific pagination tag that represents the next button you can click.
-We want to locate that, save it as a `next` button variable, and use `next.click()` to go to the next page.
+There should also be HTML code within the pagination HTML tag that represents the next button you can click.
+We want to locate that, save it as a `next` button variable, and use `next.click()` to click to the next page.

 {%- highlight python -%}
 pagination = driver.find_element(By.XPATH, ".//nav[contains(@role, 'navigation')]")